-This post was sponsored by Tetra Pak as a part of a larger editorial package.
-It went through our normal editorial review process.
+This article series is sponsored by Consumers Energy and went through our normal editorial review process.